milanpmanoj99/RTL-to-GDSII-Implementation-of-a-Single-Cycle-RISC-V-Core/README.md

 # RTL-to-GDSII-Implementation-of-a-Single-Cycle-RISC-V-Core
 Design and RTL-to-GDSII implementation of a synthesizable single-cycle RISC-V (RV32I) processor using Verilog and Cadence digital implementation tools, covering RTL design, functional verification, synthesis, physical design, timing analysis, and GDSII generation.
-# RTL to GDSII Implementation of a Single-Cycle RISC-V Core

 This project focuses on the design, verification, synthesis, and physical implementation of a single-cycle RISC-V processor based on the RV32I